 Condition requirement Means of monitoring during period under review Compliance achieved?
-4. The consent holder shall at all times adopt the best practicable option.
+2. Injection well, geological and operational data submission requirements.
+This information can be included in the "Injection Operation Management Plan."
+Receipt of satisfactory information. - 3.
+No injection after 1 June 2029.
+Review and analysis of injection data. - 4.
+The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices. - 5.
 The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,100 m true vertical depth Sub-sea.
 Review of "Injection Operation Management Plan," well construction log and injection data. - 6.
 Discharge must not result in fracturing of geological seals confining the injection zone.
 Assessment of injection records and results of groundwater sampling and analysis programme. - 7.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water) Assessment of injection records and results of groundwater sampling and analysis programme. - 8.
 Limits the range of fluids that can be discharged under the consent.
 Assessment of consent holder records and injectate sample analysis. - 9.
 Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data. - 10.
 Maintain full records of injection data.
 Receipt and assessment of injection data. - 11.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken. - 12.
 The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
-Receipt of satisfactory data by the date specified. - 13.
-The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
-Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification. -
+Receipt of satisfactory data by the date specified. -